Fair Allocation based on Diminishing Differences: Existence of NDD-Proportional Allocations

 Let $X_i$ be the bundle allocated to agent $i$ by balanced-round-robin.
 We prove that $n\cdot X_i \succsim^{NDD}_i \allitems$ by the two conditions of Theorem \ref{thm:X-NDD-Y}.

-Condition (i) is satisfied with equality, since by (a) each agent gets exactly $m$ items, so $|n\cdot X_i| = n m = M = |\allitems|$.
+Condition (i) is satisfied with equality, since by (a) each agent gets exactly $l$ items, so $|n\cdot X_i| = n l = m = |\allitems|$.

-Condition (ii) says that, for every $k\range{1}{M}$, the total level of the $k$ best items in the multi-bundle $n\cdot X_i$ is at least as large as the total level of the $k$ best items in $\allitems$.
+Condition (ii) says that, for every $k\range{1}{m}$, the total level of the $k$ best items in the multi-bundle $n\cdot X_i$ should be at least as large as the total level of the $k$ best items in $\allitems$.
 It is convenient to verify this condition following Algorithm \ref{algo:comparedd}: we have to prove that, when going over the items in both bundles from best to worst, the total level-difference between them (the variable TotalLevelDiff in the algorithm) remains at least 0.

 We first prove that this is true after the first round.
-By condition (b), in the first round each agent receives his best item, so the level of the best $n$ items in $n\cdot X_i$ is $M$.
-The following table shows the levels and their differences for $k\in\{1,\ldots,n\}$ (recall that all items in $\allitems$ are distinct):
+By condition (b), in the first round, each agent receives his best item, so the level of the best $n$ items in $n\cdot X_i$ is $m$.
+The following table shows the levels and their differences for $k\in\{1,\ldots,n\}$ (here, it is important that all items in $\allitems$ are distinct):

-We now prove that, after each round $r\geq 1$, the accumulated level-difference TotalLevelDiff is at least $n(n-1)/2$ when $r$ is odd, and at least $n(i-1)$ when $r$ is even.
-In particular, it is always at least 0.
+We now prove that, after each round $r\geq 1$, the accumulated level-difference TotalLevelDiff for agent $i$ is at least $n(n-1)/2$ when $r$ is odd, and at least $n(i-1)$ when $r$ is even.
+We also prove that TotalLevelDiff is always at least 0.

 The proof is by induction on $r$.
 We have just proved the base $r=1$.